Zim2erman2/angular-mw741u/TUTORIAL.md

 ### Testing

-First, download our pretrained models for the edges2shoe
+First, download our pretrained models for the edges2shoes task and put them in `models` folder.

+### Pretra